kazurayam/KS_TestCase_loses_its_code_when_moved_over_another_with_the_same_name/docs/index.md

     -rw-r--r--@ 1 kazuakiurayama  staff   245 10 22 08:01 Script1761087607376.groovy
     -rw-r--r--@ 1 kazuakiurayama  staff  1410 10 23 08:41 Script1761132105250.groovy

 I could clearly see that the `Script1761132105250.groovy` file was updated, while the `Script1761087607376.groovy` file remained unchanged.
 This means that the `Test Cases/main/TC1` is linked to the `Script1761132105250.groovy` file.
-The `Script1761087607376.groovy` will be left there forever as an orphaned file.
+The `Script1761087607376.groovy` will be left there as an orphaned file.

 ### step10